Transformative Governance Tool

 • Knowledge of relevant actors involved in the governance process

-Governance Tool and the 5UP approach
+Transformative Governance Tool and the 5UP approach

 The self-assessment Tool aligns with the 5UP methodology by supporting cities in identifying gaps and strengths in their governance structures.
 It is particularly relevant during:

-• UP-DATING – Identifying governance strengths and areas that need improvement
+• UP-DATING – Identifying governance strengths and areas that need improvement.

-• UP-SCALING – Ensuring governance frameworks are in place before expanding urban projects or policies
+• UP-SCALING – Ensuring governance frameworks are in place before expanding urban projects or policies.

 It can also be used in any governance context where improvements are needed, especially when setting up or expanding urban sustainability projects.